oVirt/ovirt-site/source/feature/uiplugins.html.md

 Following code snippet illustrates the above mentioned steps in practice:

     // Access plugin API using 'parent' due to this code being evaluated within the context of an iframe element.
-    // As 'parent.pluginApi' is subject to Same-Origin Policy, this will work only when WebAdmin HTML page and plugin host page are served from same origin. var api = parent.pluginApi('MyPlugin');
+    // As 'parent.pluginApi' is subject to Same-Origin Policy, this will only work when WebAdmin HTML page and plugin
+    // host page are served from same origin.
+WebAdmin HTML page and plugin host page will always be on same origin
+    // when using UI plugin infrastructure support to serve plugin resource files. var api = parent.pluginApi('MyPlugin');

     // Runtime configuration object associated with the plugin (or an empty object).